Qiskit/qiskit-ibm-runtime/DEPRECATION.md

   users at least an extra minor version if not longer.**

   *Reason*: there needs to be time for users to see these messages, and to give them time to adjust.
-Not all users will update their version of Qiskit immediately, and some may skip minor versions.
+Not all users will update their version of qiskit-ibm-runtime immediately, and some may skip minor versions.

 When a feature is marked as deprecated it is slated for removal, but users